kellsaro/docs/docs/flow.md

     Select or create the Transformation (Parser, Converter or Template).
 In the case of converters, only you need fill 2 steps to create the flows, the regards with webhook doesn’t fill.

   • Before submit:
     Is the algorithm that you want to be executed before the translator of the flow is executed.
 It’s listed in the algorithms list.
+This algorithm must have the parameters: options and task, in this order.

   • Discard events:
     It’s a check input, if checked, the events won't be triggered.